itspangler/geospatial-humanities-s2024/week/06_analysis-i/lab/lighthouses-staging.md

 We want to avoid joining shipwrecks to a lighthouse that didn't exist when the wreck occurred – for example, it wouldn't make much sense to join a shipwreck that perished in 1850 with a lighthouse that didn't exist until 1911.
 So, we're going to join only those records that match the breaks in our data.

-For the sake of this exercise, here are the breaks we'll use:
+For the sake of this lab, here are the breaks we'll use:

 * All `shipwrecks_clipped` records where `year_sunk` is greater than 1799 and less than 1851 will be joined to `lighthouseBuffer_1831`
 * All `shipwrecks_clipped` records where `year_sunk` is greater than 1850 and less than 1911 will be joined to `lighthouseBuffer_1851`